 Let’s be honest: people don’t trust charities.
 That’s why the About us page should tell a full story, express your mission, and include trust marks and reports showing how the money has been spent.

-Create in-depth content that answers readers’ questions, and makes sure that you have strong title tags and meta descriptions for your pages.
+Create in-depth content that answers readers’ questions, and make sure that you have strong title tags and meta descriptions for your pages.

 Take a look at the example below.
-Not only do they state their mission but they show media mentions form the trusted resources:
+Not only do they state their mission but they show media mentions from trusted resources:

 Subscription and sharing

-Add an email subscription box to your non-profit website design to let users receive your newsletter to their inboxes.
+Add an email subscription box to your non-profit website design to let users receive your newsletter in their inboxes.

 As for social media, add social sharing buttons so that community members can spread the word about your organization and share the latest updates.